BlackShadow/Half-Life-1-RMF-/README.md

 # Progress  🔋

 Half-Life Multiplayer Maps: In Progress
-Half-Life Sıngleplayer Maps: In Progress
+Half-Life Singleplayer Maps: In Progress
 Other Mods: TBA